 smtpd_milters = inet:127.0.0.1:8891 non_smtpd_milters = $smtpd_milters milter_default_action = accept

 finally start DKIM service using following command

-After configuring private key in postfix server. there will be another file default.txt generated by dkim-genkey.
+After configuring private key in postfix server. there will be another file /etc/opendkim/keys/example.com/default.txt/strong> generated by opendkim-genkey.
 Edit your DNS zone file and add this as TXT record found in default.txt.
 In my case this is like below.

 To verify that DKIM is working properly.
 Let’s send a test email through command line

-In received email in our mailbox, open the source of email and search for "DKIM-Signature".
-You will find some thing like below
+In the received email in our mailbox, open the source of the email and search for "DKIM-Signature".
+You will find something like below

 DKIM-Signature: v=1; a=rsa-sha256; c=simple/simple; d=example.com; s=default.private; t=1402388963; bh=fdkeB/A0FkbVP2k4J4pNPoe23AvqBm9+b0C3OY87Cw8=; h=Date:From:Message-Id:To:Subject; b=M6g0eHe3LNqURha9d73bFWlPfOERXsXxrYtN2qrSQ6/0WXtOxwkEjfoNTHPzoEOlD i6uLLwV+3/JTs7mFmrkvlA5ZR693sM5gkVgVJmuOsylXSwd3XNfEcGSqFRRIrLhHtbC mAXMNxJtih9OuVNi96TrFNyUJeHMRvvbo34BzqWY=